1962 I am born in Leamington Spa, Warwickshire, and emerge from the womb saying, ‘Someone lead me to cake.’

 1982 I find a man and marry him, going on to bear his three children.
 I work part-time, but not during the actual births.

-1995 I attend classes in Creative Writing and find I have moved on from angst-filled poems and songs.
+1995 I attend classes in Creative Writing and find I have moved on from angst-filled poems.
 Mostly.

 1998-99 At evening school for a year, I study for English Lit/Lang A level, get the highest mark in the country, and meet David Blunkett and his dog at an award ceremony.
-I am featured in The Independent and the Mirror as well as local papers, looking as unlike an intelligent person as it’s possible to be.
+I am featured in The Independent and the Mirror as well as local papers, looking as unlike an intelligent person as is possible.

 1999-2002 I study for an English degree at St Mary’s University College, Twickenham, aged 37.
 I am officially designated a first-class person.
 I start publishing articles and features, enter small competitions, and sometimes get ‘runner-up’ or ‘highly commended’.
 Other times I get despair at failure.